JTinkers/HttpDo/README.md

 ![1567711110455](README-Images/1567711110455.png)

-**Hint:** You can create a page for authorization that requires a secret key, login, password etc.
+**Hint:** You can create a page for authorization with 2 fields: login and password, then make it go to a POST route that executes method which verifies whether login and password were correct - if so, set the session variable "is_authorized" to true - and that's one way to secure your app.

 ## Custom Authorization